-• Union ∪ is difficult to implement (needs comparison with all previous results since one wants to avoid duplicates).
-Organize proof search as a function on theorems (thm's) $\texttt{type tactic} = \texttt{thm} \to \texttt{thm seq}$ where $seq^{266}$ is the type constructor for infinite lists.
-This allows us to have tacticals:
+- Union ∪ is difficult to implement (needs comparison with all previous results since one wants to avoid duplicates). - More operational, strategic interpretations of union \cup are Organize proof search as a function on theorems265 (thm's) $\texttt{type tactic} = \texttt{thm} \to \texttt{thm seq}$ where seq^{266} is the type constructor for infinite lists.
+This allows us to have tacticals267:

 - THEN

 - ORELSE

 - REPEAT

-- INTLEAVE, BREADTHFIRST, DEPTHFIRST, ....
+- INTLEAVE, BREADTHFIRST, DEPTHFIRST,

-- More operational, strategic interpretations of union ∪ are desirable (try this - then that, interleave attempts in PT1 with attempts in PT2, and so forth).
+desirable (try this - then that, interleave attempts in PT_1 with attempts in PT_2 , and so forth).

-$^{265}$ This way of understanding and origanizing proof search is not so abstract, but rather operational.
-Instead of saying that $\phi$ and $\phi'$ are in a relation, one says that $\phi'$ is in the sequence returned by the tactic applied to $\phi$ .
+265This way of understanding and origanizing proof search is not so abstract, but rather operational.
+Instead of saying that φ and φ' are in a relation, one says that φ' is in the sequence returned by the tactic applied to φ .
 There is an order among the successors of a proof state.

 One still does not represent a tree explicitly, although conceptually, proof search is about exploring this tree.

-For any type $\tau$ , the type $\tau$ seq (recall the notation) is the type of (possibly) infinite lists of elements of type $\tau$ .
+266For any type τ , the type τ seq (recall the notation) is the type of (possibly) infinite lists of elements of type τ .
 This is of course an abstract datatype.
 There should be functions to return the head and the tail of such an infinite list.

 An abstract datatype is a type whose terms cannot be represented explicitly and accessed directly, but only via certain functions for that type.

 267

 11.2 Classifying Rules

-How to Organize Proof Rules?

-Observation: Some rules can always be applied blindly in backward reasoning, e.g. $\rightarrow -1$ or $\wedge -1$ .
-Others are problematic, e.g. $\wedge -EL$ or $\wedge -ER$ (you do not know which to apply to get rid of a $\wedge$ in the premises).
+In your early Isabelle exercises, you only used backward reasoning (rtac).
+You experienced that some rules can be applied blindly most of the time, e.g. \rightarrow -I or \wedge -I. Others involve "guessing", e.g. \wedge -EL or \wedge -ER (you do not know which to apply to deal with a \wedge in the premises).

 11.2 Classifying Rules

-How to Organize Proof Rules?
+In your early Isabelle exercises, you only used backward reasoning (rtac).
+You experienced that some rules can be applied blindly most of the time, e.g. \rightarrow -I or \wedge -I. Others involve "guessing", e.g. \wedge -EL or \wedge -ER (you do not know which to apply to deal with a \wedge in the premises).

+Later on you learned about etac combined with specially tailored rules (they have an "E" in their name).
+That helps reduce the "guessing".

+11.2 Classifying Rules

-Observation: Some rules can always be applied blindly in backward reasoning, e.g. $\rightarrow -I$ or $\wedge -I$ .
-Others are problematic, e.g. $\wedge -EL$ or $\wedge -ER$ (you do not know which to apply to get rid of a $\wedge$ in the premises).
-But proof rules can be tailored to be applied blindly.
+In your early Isabelle exercises, you only used backward reasoning (rtac).
+You experienced that some rules can be applied blindly most of the time, e.g. \rightarrow -I or \wedge -I. Others involve "guessing", e.g. \wedge -EL or \wedge -ER (you do not know which to apply to deal with a \wedge in the premises).

+Later on you learned about etac combined with specially tailored rules (they have an "E" in their name).
+That helps reduce the "guessing".

-In the following we will explain this using sequent style notation.
+In the following we will explain some underlying principles of this using sequent style notation.

 - THEN

 - ORELSE

 - REPEAT

-- INTLEAVE, BREADTHFIRST, DEPTHFIRST, ....
+- INTLEAVE, BREADTHFIRST, DEPTHFIRST, ...